-A common theme in the customization literature is that firms can customize their product to eliminate product differentiation, which leads to fierce price competition.
+as well thereby leading to higher profits.
+They also find conditions under which ex-ante symmetric firms will adopt asymmetric strategies.5 A common theme in the customization literature is that firms can customize their product to eliminate product differentiation, which leads to fierce price competition.
 Further these papers also differ based on whether firms customize prices or not.
 Our work is different from all of these papers because firms in our model do not make decisions between offering standardized vs. customized products.
 They always produce the same number of products, i.e. the length of the product line is fixed.
 What changes with PPQ technology is the level of quality offered to each consumer, and the corresponding price charged.
-Basically, firms can choose to decide whether they allow consumers to self-select from the (price, quality) menu or whether they proactively target each consumer with a (price, quality) schedule.
+Basically, firms can choose to decide whether they allow consumers to self-select from the (price, quality) menu or whether they target each consumer with a specific (price, quality) offer.
 This ensures that even though firms know individual customer types, there still exists sufficient product differentiation.
-More importantly, unlike prior work, our paper combines both personalized pricing and one-to-one quality allocation in the same theoretical framework.3

-1.2 Overview of Results

-We highlight a number of findings.
+More importantly, unlike prior work, our paper combines both personalized pricing and one-to-one quality allocation in the same theoretical framework.
+1.2 Overview of Results We highlight a number of findings.
 First, in a duopoly setting, we characterize firms' optimal price and quality schedules, as well as consumer surplus and social welfare, when, neither firm, one firm or both firms have PPQ.
-Second, in contrast to prior work, we show that quality enhancement through the allocation of a targeted quality schedule to each consumer leads to less aggravated price competition by strengthening the opportunities for rent extraction.
-Thus, the adoption of
+Second, in contrast to prior work, we show that quality enhancement through the allocation of a targeted quality schedule to each consumer results in less aggravated price competition by strengthening the opportunities for rent extraction.
+Thus, the adoption of PPQ technologies by competing firms can make even symmetric (or identical) firms better-off.6 Even after explicitly accounting for the costs of PPQ, we find regions where symmetric firms are better-off after adopting PPQ.
+This can have important managerial implications for firms which practice one-to-one marketing and are considering making investments in CRM technologies.
+Third, we show that the adoption of PPQ by both firms has a differential impact on average consumer surplus as well as on the surplus accruing to a consumer at a given location.
+While the adoption of PPQ results in a lower average consumer surplus, interestingly, we find that some consumers are actually better off when both firms adopt PPQ.
+In particular, consumers located closer to the middle of the market-who are the least loyal to either firm or are the least likely to 5Other related work includes Alptekinoglu and Corbett (2004).